How To Choose a Dishwasher

 The integration of a soil sensor helps prevent the need for re-washing items with a second full cycle.
 Without one, the dishwasher simply runs through a fixed cycle.
 However, if you don't clean your dishwasher regularly, the soil sensor may use more energy in the long run, as it will continually sense particle-laden water and run longer cycles.

-For homes with children, a dishwasher with safety features is paramount.
 Choosing a model that features a child lock is a smart option, as it prevents the door being opened or the settings being changed while the dishwasher is running a cycle.
 Hidden controls act as another safety feature.
 Models like the GE Profile have the control panel hidden away on the top of the door so it isn't visible or accessible when the dishwasher is closed.